-Fortunately, not every accident results in death, either, but the injuries can still be extremely debilitating.
+Fortunately, not every accident results in death, but the injuries can still be extremely debilitating.

-A construction accident lawyer with Wilson, Reives & Silverman knows your rights and is ready to help you gain the compensation you deserve.
-Your health may have already been compromised—let our attorneys help you while you get back on your feet.
+A construction accident lawyer with Wilson, Reives, Silverman & Doran knows your rights and is ready to help you gain the compensation you deserve.

 What are the most commonly reported construction site accidents?

-These “Fatal Four” construction site accidents are consistently responsible for more than half of the construction site deaths—to say nothing of nonfatal injuries—according to the Bureau of Labor Statistics.
+These “Fatal Four” construction site accidents are consistently responsible for more than half of the construction site deaths according to the Bureau of Labor Statistics.

 Falling from a height

 This is the number one cause of injuries, as even a fall from a few feet up can result in severe or even fatal complications.
 If you navigate heights while on roofs, ladders, and scaffolding, these risks increase considerably.
 Tell your construction accident lawyer if you noticed any guardrails or secondary fall protection on the site where your accident occurred.

 Slips and falls